chrira/ms-techlab/05-coolstore.md

 Familiarize yourself with deployed environment.
 List services and visit the cool store app.

-Note: not all services are running, what happens if you start more of the services.
+Not all services are running and thus not all features of the store are available, what happens if you start more of the services?
+Which features do appear how?

-Note: You can test the individual apps from within the cluster:
+You can test the individual apps from within the cluster:

 ```
 oc rsh $(oc get pods -o name -l app=coolstore-gw)